GameWylder/MonolithGame/README.md

-The "Master" Branch
+The "Beta" Branch
 ============

-The "master" branch will be used to store the finished product.
-Please refer to the "Test" branch for current alpha's
+The "beta" branch will be used to store the Beta product.
+Please refer to the "Alpha" branch for current alpha's